 What is the Welcome Here Project?

 The Welcome Here Project is the new Safe Place Project.
 The Safe Place Project started in 1998 in response to high levels of street based violence directed at Lesbian, Gay, Bi, Trans, Intersex and Queer (LGBTIQ) people.
 Local businesses signed up to become a 'Safe Pace' by putting a sticker in their shop front to let LGBTIQ community members know they could seek refuge if they were under the threat of violence.

 Members of the project (registered Welcoming Places) receive a sticker to display in their window to let everyone know that LGBTIQ diversity is welcomed and celebrated within their business.
 Registered Welcoming Places also display a charter that brings to life their commitment to the project, and what being a member is all about.

 ACON also provides members with resources to support them celebrate LGBTIQ diversity.
 This is part of a Diversity Days project, you can find out more about Diversity Days and how you can celebrate or honour them here.

 The Welcome Here Project also aims to mobilise the LGBTIQ community to engage with registered Welcoming Places and provide feedback on their experiences.

-Visible, welcomed LGBTIQ communities mean safer communities, and by becoming a registered Welcoming Place, members are helping create positive social change throughout NSW.
+Visible, welcomed LGBTIQ communities mean safer communities, and by becoming a registered Welcoming Place, members are helping create positive social change throughout Australia.

-You can see all registered Welcoming Places throughout NSW here.
+You can see all registered Welcoming Places throughout Australia here.